 - May lead to inflammation of eye tissues which is referred to as orbital cellulitis.

 Treating sinusitis in babies is no magic.
-It takes time, care and lots of love too.
+It takes time, care and lots of love, too.

 Baby steps lead to a path of prevention.
-If you are unable to do this, then you need to spot the symptoms and halt sinusitis at their roots instead of treating it at the last minute.
+If you are unable to do this, then you need to spot the symptoms and halt sinusitis at its root instead of treating it at the last minute.
 If you suspect your baby has sinusitis and exhibits any of the above symptoms, then take him to the doctor or paediatrician immediately.
 Sinusitis complications are rare.
 However, it’s best not to take any risks where your baby’s health and well-being are concerned.